Quick and Easy Sourdough Discard Pizza Dough Recipe

 Add pizza sauce, any favorite pizza toppings and cheeses.
 Mozzarella cheese melts beautifully for a really cheesy pizza.

-Carefully slide the parchment paper onto the hot pizza stone and bake for 8-12 minutes or until the crust is golden brown and cooked through.
+Very carefully slide the parchment paper onto the hot pizza stone and bake for 8-12 minutes or until the crust is golden brown and cooked through.

 Printable Recipe:

-sourdough pepperoni pizza on a cutting board
+whole sourdough pepperoni pizza on a wooden cutting board

 Easy Sourdough Pizza Crust